Juan Carlos I: Early life

-Juan Carlos Alfonso Víctor María was born to Infante Juan, Count of Barcelona, and Princess María de las Mercedes of Bourbon-Two Sicilies in their family home in Rome, where his grandfather King Alfonso XIII and other members of the Spanish royal family lived in exile following the proclamation of the Second Spanish Republic in 1931.
-He was baptized as Juan Carlos Alfonso Víctor María de Borbón y Borbón-Dos Sicilias by Cardinal Eugenio Pacelli, the future Pope Pius XII.
+Juan Carlos was born on 5 January 1938 to Infante Juan, Count of Barcelona, and Princess María de las Mercedes of Bourbon-Two Sicilies in their family home in Rome, where his grandfather King Alfonso XIII and other members of the Spanish royal family lived in exile following the proclamation of the Second Spanish Republic in 1931.
+He was baptised as Juan Carlos Alfonso Víctor María de Borbón y Borbón-Dos Sicilias by Cardinal Eugenio Pacelli, the future Pope Pius XII.
+His elder sister was Infanta Pilar, Duchess of Badajoz (1936–2020) and his two younger siblings were Infanta Margarita, Duchess of Soria (born 1939) and Infante Alfonso (1941–1956).
+Within his familiar circle, he was commonly known as "Juan" or "Juanito", a diminutive of his first name.

 Juan Carlos's early life was dictated largely by the political concerns of his father and General Francisco Franco.
 He moved to Spain in 1948 to be educated there after his father persuaded Franco to allow it.
 He began his studies in San Sebastián and finished them in 1954 at the Instituto San Isidro in Madrid.
 He then joined the army, doing his officer training from 1955 to 1957 at the Military Academy of Zaragoza.

-According to his sister Pilar, he had difficulty in his studies because of dyslexia.
+According to his sister Pilar in the documentary Yo, Juan Carlos I, rey de España, he had difficulty in his studies because of dyslexia.